Events

 Tracking user location

-Starting with Batch 1.8, you can now natively track a user location.
+You can natively track a user location.
 This uses Android's standard Location object, which you usually get from the Location Service or Fused Location API.
 You can also instanciate one manually from a latitude/longitude.

 Here's an example: